LakeinLove/Mage-The-Awakening/Mage Society/Legacies.md

 #### Daimonomikon

-Your sorcerer may study a Daimonomikon: a special Grimoire that teaches the Legacy’s secrets.
+Your sorcerer may study a Daimonomikon: a special [[Grimoire]] that teaches the Legacy’s secrets.

 This requires a minimum [[Gnosis]] of 2.\
 Daimonomika are difficult to find, and often deliberately hidden or destroyed by rival Legacies or parties who believe the Legacy should be suppressed.\
-To join the Legacy described in a Daimonomikon’s pages, spend one Arcane Experience.
+To join the Legacy described in a Daimonomikon’s pages, spend one [[Arcane Experience]].

 #### Soul Study